uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## 3. Set up

-The template works with many different brands of headset, so we have to tell it which one we are using.
+The template will work with many different brands of headset so we have to tell it which one we are using.
 We will do this later but a helpful message reminds us.

 - Close the message.